mscdex/node-ftp/README.md

 * **size**(String:filename, Function:callback) - _Boolean:success_ - Retrieves the size of the specified file.
 The callback has these parameters: the error (undefined if none) and a string containing the size of the file in bytes.

 * **lastMod**(String:filename, Function:callback) - _Boolean:success_ - Retrieves the date and time the specified file was last modified.
-The callback has these parameters: the error (undefined if none) and an object with the following properties:
+The callback has these parameters: the error (undefined if none) and an object:

     * **Object:modTime**
         * **Integer:month** - (1 through 12)